 Day 1 AM: City Walls

-Begin your first day bright and early with a walk along the city walls.
+Begin your day 1 in Dubrovnik bright and early with a walk along the city walls.
 The well-preserved walls were built and rebuilt in the 13th through 15th centuries to fend off Turkish invaders.
 To avoid the crowds, or at least have a shorter queue, start at the entrance nearest to the Ploče Gate.

 The fortified perimeter makes an unforgettable stroll.
 As you walk, you’ll have ever-changing perspectives and can poke in and out of forts, turrets, and crevices.